yimlabkaist/yimlabkaist.github.io/_news/announcement_72.md

 related_posts: false
 ---

-Our undergraduate research team wins the Grand Prize at the KSBB Spring Meeting.
+Our undergrad research team wins the Grand Prize at the KSBB Spring Meeting.
 Congrats!